jonnonz1/nz-statute-book/acts/public/1915/cook-islands-act-1915.md

 [Repealed]

 ### 653 Statutory declarations
-(1) Any Judge or Registrar of the High Court or of the Land Court or any Judge of the Land Appellate Court, or the High Commissioner, or any Resident Agent, Collector of Customs, Medical Officer, Commissioner of the High Court, or Solicitor of the High Court, may in the Cook Islands take and receive in any matter the declaration of any person voluntarily making the same before him in the form in Schedule 2 to this Act.
+(1) Any Judge or Registrar of the High Court or of the Land Court or any Judge of the Land Appellate Court, or the High Commissioner, or any Resident Agent, Collector of Customs, Medical Officer, Commissioner of the High Court, or Solicitor of the High Court, may in the Cook Islands take and receive in any matter the declaration of any person voluntarily making the same before him in the form in Schedule 2.
 (2) If any declaration so made is false in any material particular, the person wilfully making such false declaration shall be guilty of an offence punishable by imprisonment for 2 years.
 (3) Any declaration made in the Cook Islands under and in accordance with this section shall be deemed to be a statutory declaration within the meaning of that term as used in any enactment in force in the Cook Islands or in New Zealand.